Chart Color Schemes

 The level of cultural diversity witnessed in Russell Lea was found to be above average when compared nationally for a number of language and cultural background related metrics

 Russell Lea had a higher cultural diversity than most local markets, with 27.9% of its population born overseas and 26.7% speaking a language other than English at home.
-Christianity was the predominant religion in Russell Lea, accounting for 66.6% of the population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups were English (18.1%), Australian (17.6%), and Italian (17.6%), which is significantly higher than the regional average of 3.4%.
+Christianity was the predominant religion in Russell Lea, accounting for 66.6% of people, compared to 49.2% across Greater Sydney.
+The top three ancestry groups were English (18.1%), Australian (17.6%), and Italian (17.6%), significantly higher than the regional average of 3.4%.

 Notably, Greek (4.8%) was overrepresented in Russell Lea compared to the regional average of 1.9%, as were Croatian (1.3% vs 0.7%) and Lebanese (1.8% vs 2.6%).